CraigorTheMighty/YABE/README.md

 Regular C and OpenCL-based encoders for BC1-5 and ETC1/2 aimed at producing extreme quality output at reasonable performance.

+This started as a tiny project, then grew arms and legs, so please excuse the mess.

 Quality / Performance
 =====================